Employee Loans: What To Know Before Loaning Money to Employees

 Alternatives to employee loans

-Do you have an employee who needs fast access to money?
-Sometimes emergency expenses, like sudden medical costs or urgent car trouble don’t actually require a loan.
+Sometimes emergency expenses, like sudden medical costs or urgent car trouble, don’t actually require a loan.
 A paycheck advance might be a good solution if your employee is hitting a financial rough patch because they have expenses they can’t pay until they have their next paycheck.

-Advancing a paycheck is a simple answer for a short-term financial need that’s dependent on the timing of cash flow.
-This solution can also reduce your business’s potential loss to the amount of one paycheck and is less complex than a formal loan agreement.
+Advancing a paycheck may be a simple answer for a short-term financial need that’s dependent on the timing of the employee’s cash flow.
+This solution could also reduce your business’s potential loss to the amount of one paycheck.